 Pastor Rickie Bradshaw, Union Baptist Association Houston

-Brad Womble, Director of Event Coordination for the International Mission Board
+Brad Womble, former Director of Event Coordination for the International Mission Board in Dallas

 Brad and his wife Sally served as South Baptist missionaries in Niger, West Africa.
 In 2002 they attended The Elijah Challenge Training which was held in Niamey, Niger.